-3.1 Quarterly Index Reviews
+5.1 Index Reviews

-The Index is rebalanced on a quarterly basis, as of the close of the last business day of February, May, August, and November, coinciding with quarterly Index Review of the MSCI Global Investable Market Indexes.
-The pro forma Index is in general announced nine business days before the effective date.
+The Index is reviewed on a semi-annual basis in May and November to coincide with the May and November Index Reviews of the MSCI Global Investable Market Index, and the changes are implemented as of the close of the last business day of May and November.
+In general, the pro forma Index are announced nine business days before the effective date.

-In general, MSCI uses MSCI ESG Research data (including MSCI Climate Change Metrics, MSCI ESG Sustainable Impact Metrics, MSCI ESG Controversies and MSCI Business Involvement Screening Research) as of the end of the month preceding the Index Reviews for the rebalancing of the Index.
+In general, MSCI uses MSCI ESG Research data (including MSCI Climate Change Metrics, MSCI Climate Value-at-Risk, MSCI ESG Sustainable Impact Metrics, MSCI ESG Controversies and MSCI Business Involvement Screening Research) as of the end of the month preceding the Index Reviews for the rebalancing of the Index.